Model Engineering College: Placements

 Despite the COVID-19 pandemic, MEC graduates of 2019-20 batch got nearly 100% placements in 2020.
 Almost all of the 360 students who graduated from the institute in 2020 got recruited by over 80 companies during the campus placement drive conducted by MEC.
-The multinational corporations who recruited graduates from the campus in 2020 include Amazon, Microsoft, LinkedIn, ServiceNow, Amadeus IT Group, Deloitte, Synopsys, FactSet, Cypress Semiconductor, Oracle Corporation, and redBus.
-The highest pay package was around ₹30 lakh per annum during the pandemic year.
+The multinational corporations who recruited graduates from the campus in 2020 include Amazon, Microsoft, Robert Bosch GmbH, LinkedIn, ServiceNow, Amadeus IT Group, Deloitte, Synopsys, FactSet, Cypress Semiconductor, Oracle Corporation, and redBus.
+The highest pay package was around ₹30 Lakhs per Annum during the pandemic year.
 The median pay package was ₹6.6 lakh per annum for product companies and ₹4.5 lakh per annum for service-based companies.

 Alumni

 xMEC is the official alumni network of MEC.